 Nature of services provided by blogger is considered as online information and database Access or Retrieval services.
-According to section 2(17) of IGST Act, 2017, Online Information and Database Access or Retrieval Services (OIDARS) means services whose delivery is mediated by information technology over the internet or an electronic network and the nature of which renders their supply essentially automated and involving minimal human intervention and impossible to ensure in the absence of information technology and includes electronic services such as, ––
+According to section 2(17) of IGST Act 2017 – Online Information and Database Access or Retrieval services means services whose delivery is mediated by information technology over the internet or an electronic network and the nature of which renders their supply essentially automated and involving minimal human intervention and impossible to ensure in the absence of information technology and includes electronics services such as advertisement on internet

-Section 13 of IGST Act 2017 shall apply to determine the place of supply of services where the location of the supplier (Blogger) of services or the location of the recipient (Google AdSense) of services is outside India.
-As the location of Google AdSense is outside India, the place of service shall be decided in accordance with Section 13 of IGST Act 2017 provision will be applicable to ascertain place of supply.
+Sec 13 of IGST Act 2017 shall apply to determine the place of supply of services where the location of the supplier (Blogger) of services or the location of the recipient (Google AdSense) of service is outside India.
+As the location of Google Adsense is out side India (Singapore) section 13 of IGST Act 2017 provision will be applicable to ascertain place of supply.

 Whether it is Export of Service or not:

-Now, the provision of Section 2(6) of IGST Act 2017 defines Export of Services which means the supply of any service when, ––
+Section 2(6) of IGST Act 2017 defines Export of Services as the supply of any service when, ––

 1. the supplier of service is located in India;